Dog purchase contract in 2026: How to avoid problems when buying a puppy

 • the right of redemption if the buyer does not take care of the dog.

-However, such provisions may not be legally enforceable if they restrict the new owner’s right of ownership.
+However, such provisions may not be legally enforceable if they restrict the ownership rights of the new owner.
 On the contrary, in some cases they could even be considered invalid.
 Indeed, many of them can be seen more as recommendations and it is up to the goodwill of the buyer to comply with them.

 Are you solving a similar problem?